ManiMozaffar/awesome-resumes/README.md

     - Full professional proficiency
     - Native or bilingual proficiency
   - ✅ **List languages you are proficient in or may be related to the job, and indicate your level of proficiency**
-  - ✅ **Backup your language level with providing hyperlink to a certification like TOEFL's grade**
+  - ✅ **Backup your language level by providing a hyperlink to certification like TOEFL's grade**
   - ❌ **Don't list languages that you are not proficient in or that are not relevant to the job you are applying for, unless it's your native language.**

 ### Hints And Best Practices